-Child Custody Mediation Attorneys in Washington County
+Child Custody Mediation Attorneys in Minnesota

 Deciding whether to divorce or separate from your spouse or significant other is a major decision.
 In many cases, couples endure life with someone with whom they are not compatible to spare their children from the hardships of watching their parents split up.
 However, your personal happiness and the wellbeing of your children do not have to be mutually exclusive propositions.